 While working toward his 1986 doctorate at the University of Kansas, Dr. DeMeo had already rigorously tested the controversial discoveries of Dr. Reich and had found them to be sound.
 He even used orgone technology in the arid American Southwest, Egypt, Israel, and sub-Saharan Africa, literally causing it to rain in the desert.

-Other published books by Dr. DeMeo include The Orgone Accumulator Handbook and In Defense of Wilhelm Reich.
+Other published books by Dr. DeMeo include The Orgone Accumulator Handbook and In Defense of Wilhelm Reich (reviewed here and here).
 He has also edited several academic books, has served on the geography faculty of several universities, and is a member of many prestigious scientific associations.

 In the course of our discussion, we also mention HPAY Episode 74, featuring Dawn Lester and David Parker talking about Why Germs Don’t Make You Ill and Drugs Can’t Cure You.
 The Culture of Narcissism by Christopher Lasch explains what we mean by “narcissism.”
 For information about the Gerson therapy for cancer, see the documentary film Dying to Have Known.
-(For another view on sex, stay tuned for our talk about the “Tantric Tiger” philosophy in our upcoming Episode 81 with Mark Skanda.)
+(For another view on sex, we hope you stayed tuned for our talk about the “Tantric Tiger” philosophy in our upcoming Episode 81 with Mark Skanda; if you haven’t heard it yet, you can still tune in now.)

 Listeners can check the “Resources” page at the “OrgoneLab” Web site for further writings, scholarly journals, and independent practitioners of orgone therapy.
 The American College of Orgonomy and the Institute for Orgonomic Science are the two main professional organizations in the field.